UCLA Bruin Marching Band: Clarence Sawhill and Kelly James 1952-1982

 In 1952, Clarence Sawhill became director of bands.
 F. (Freeman) Kelly James became the director of the marching band, a position he would hold until suffering a stroke at the UCLA-Cal football game in 1980.
 Sawhill and James grew the UCLA band program to include a 100-piece Concert Band, an 80-piece Symphonic Wind Ensemble, a 144-piece Marching Band, and a 60-piece Varsity Band.

 In the 1950s the UCLA Marching Band uniforms were gold/yellow jackets with navy blue pants, blue shakos and white shoes.
 The band marched in a military style.
 The band appeared in color on the cover of the November 26, 1956 issue of Sports Illustrated.
 It is one of the few so honored beginning with the University of Oklahoma marching band (1954), the Princeton University Band (1955), and later, The Ohio State University Marching Band (1958).
 This marks the first appearance by any UCLA organization on the cover of the magazine.

 In the 1960s and 1970s the band emulated the Queen's Guard.
 The band had a similar marching style, including the distinctive arm swinging, but also having the high "chair" step.
 The uniform pants were school colors blue and black trim, and imitation bearskin (or tall busby) hats.
 In the early 1960s, the uniform coats were gold. later the uniform coats were dark blue.
 The shoes were black with white spats.

 In 1961, the band made a European Tour which included performances in Denmark, France, Austria, Germany, England and Switzerland.

-In 1972, women were admitted to the UCLA Band, as well as other college marching bands around the country as a response to the Title IX educational amendment.
+In 1972, after long resistance, women were admitted to the UCLA Band, as well as other college marching bands around the country as a response to the Title IX educational amendment.
 Many marching bands, including the UCLA Band, had women members or a women's auxiliary unit during World War II, but the bands gradually became all-male organizations after the war.

 In 1973, the band wore gold jackets, navy blue pants, navy blue turtleneck sweaters, and no hat, for one game.
 They were never used after that.

 In 1977, the school purchased new uniforms that were royal blue with yellow trim.
 The large overcoats had a white front with block vertical UCLA letters.
 There were tall white plush busby hats with blue and yellow plumes.